Robin, a 14hh Palomino Mare who is on the yard to be broken.

 In the breaking process we should be able to refer to the German Training Scale and teach the horse according to that.
 Rhythm, relaxation and contact.

-Robin is currently still in the process of being broken to ride.
-It is important to note that neither myself nor the owner wish to see the process rushed.
 This is a horse who is sensitive.
-Each step of the way she is comfortable and happy before moving to the next.
+Each step of the way she is made comfortable and happy before moving to the next.
 In doing so, we minimise the risk of bucking and tension in the following steps.

 We don’t have to expect horses to buck and plunge through this process.
 It can happen without that behaviour.
 Robin, a 14hh Palomino Mare hasn’t tried it at all.